fellowwws/Scheduling-App/README.md

 This is my demo application for prospective employers.

 Its purpose is to create schedules and manage employees.
 It provides a central place to coordinate who does what and when.
-When a new rota is published or an existing rota is updated, users receive and email informing them so.
+If a new rota is published or an existing rota is updated, users receive and email informing them so.

 This app is built with: